The Year of Living Dangerously (film): Music

-"L'Enfant", a track from Vangelis' 1979 album Opera sauvage, was featured in the film.
+The original score is by Maurice Jarre, and contains several period pieces, such as Tutti Frutti and Long Tall Sally by Little Richard, and Whole Lotta Shakin' Goin' On by Jerry Lee Lewis.

+The theme music, for which it is best-known, is L’Enfant by Vangelis.

+The character Billy Kwan has an appreciation of classical music, including a piece from "Four Last Songs" by Richard Strauss.

 Release

-The Year of Living Dangerously opened in Australia on 16 December 1982 at Sydney’s Pitt Centre.
+The Year of Living Dangerously opened in Australia on 16 December 1982 at Sydney's Pitt Centre.

 The film was entered into the 1983 Cannes Film Festival attended by Weir, Gibson and Weaver to promote it, where it was well received by audiences and critics.
 Gibson attended the festival during a break from filming The Bounty in London.

 Home media

 The film was released for sale or rental in Australia on VHS in 1984 and on LaserDisc in 1985 with a runtime of 117-minute cut.

 Warner Bros. released The Year of Living Dangerously in the United States on DVD in June 2000 with a theatrical trailer as the sole extra feature.
 In 2002 it was issued on DVD in Australia.

 Reception

 Box office

 The film opened in Australia on 17 December 1982.
 Filmed on a budget of $6 million, The Year of Living Dangerously grossed $2,898,000 at the box office in Australia.

 The film opened in the United States via limited release on 21 January 1983 before receiving a wide release on 18 February 1983.
-In its limited release opening weekend in the US, the film earned $35,000 from one theater.
-When released nationwide, the film ranked thirteenth in the box office grossing $1,716,040 on 690 theaters during the Presidents' Day weekend.
-In its sixth weekend since its limited opening (however, second nationwide release weekend), The Year of Living Dangerously made $1.2 million in 679 theaters (a total of $3,469,305 over that period), rising to eleventh.
-It then made $932,370 on its seventh weekend (third nationwide) a 25.7% drop, and $802,753 on its eighth weekend across 290 screens both finishing thirteenth.
+In its limited release opening weekend in the US, the film earned $35,000 from one theatre.
+When released nationwide, the film ranked thirteenth in the box office grossing $1,716,040 on 690 theatres during the Presidents' Day weekend.
+In its sixth weekend since its limited opening (however, second nationwide release weekend), The Year of Living Dangerously made $1.2 million in 679 theatres (a total of $3,469,305 over that period), rising to eleventh.
+It then made $932,370 on its seventh weekend (third nationwide) a 25.7% drop, and $802,753 on its eighth weekend across 290 screens—both finishing thirteenth.

 After 49 weeks in theatres, the film would finish with a box office gross of $10.3 million.